Cyb3rC3lt/CrackMapExec-Modules/README.md

 **COMP-DESC Module: Returning Servers matching the supplied description**

-This example shows a scenario returning a Computer object described with the word 'Server' or '10'.
+This example displays 2 scenarios returning a Computer object described with the word 'Server' and '10'.
 If the IP can be retrieved it will also do so.

 <img alt="da" src="/images/COMP-DESC.jpg"/>